Shujun-He/Ribonanza_SS_F1_calculations/README.md

 Mean Crossed-pair F1 \
 Median Crossed-pair F1 \

-Note that Crossed-pair F1 is slightly asymmetric metric-models that predict Crossed-pairs for non Crossed-pair structures get punished and have an additional 0 score in their list of scores
+Note that Crossed-pair F1 is slightly asymmetric metric-models that predict Crossed-pairs for a non Crossed-pair structure get punished and have an additional 0 score in their list of scores